 Author: Zachary Collier

-Disclaimer: We receive a commission when you click some of the links on this page and purchase items through Amazon.
-Personal Floatation Device (PFD) A PFD (commonly known as a “life jacket”) is the single most important piece of safety gear you own since it helps keep your head above water.
+Personal Floatation Device (PFD) A PFD (Personal Flotation Device) is the single most important piece of safety gear you own since it helps keep your head above water.
 Beyond comfort and style, there are a few other things you should consider: Choose bright colors, such as red, orange, and yellow that make you visible to a rescuer.
-Get as much flotation as possible… Read More
+Get as much flotation as possible without giving up too much range of motion.
+If you’re overweight and/or pear shaped you should consider a PFD that works with leg… Read More

 In March 2019 we are offering an International Rafting Federation (IRF) Guide Training & Education (GTE) workshop.
 In this article IRF instructor Mark Hirst answers a few of the most commonly asked questions.
 Q: What is the IRF?
 A: The International Rafting Federation (IRF) is the international body that represents the sport of rafting and river conservation around the globe.
 It also organizes the rafting world championships each year.
 The Guide Training & Education (GTE) program operates from within the IRF.
 The aim of the GTE… Read More